bezark/Latency-Experiment/README.md

 - How much do the disruptions the player experience emerge from aesthetic choices we impose on the player, vs how much is it about the literal hardware and software constraints
 - Is the peice about energy consumption?
 - Eink vs normal monitor?
 How is it displayed?

+# Scratch
+FPS is the genre and
+FPS as national security

+Single player becasue it feels a LOT less rational to create a single player maxed out game.

+moon cat

+---